vivekfe/iostories/docs/blog/site-setup/add-new-features/index.md

 ---
 title: Add Tags, Recent Post and new Features to my Blog site
 description: Some must-have features in a blog are Tags and List of recent posts.
-Agree or disgaree?
+Agree or disgaree, comeone say it ?
 Tags help to list related posts, and Post List shows recently updated activities.
 This post decribes a method to add these features based on parsed data.
 date: 2021-05-04
 banner: tag_cloud.jpg
 tags: